Stepping out with W3.CSS: 1

 What does this guide offer?

 I'm expecting that you will want to explore the w3schools guide on your own.
+Here's their crash course.
 What this tour offers is help with some of the more demanding challenges in creating a web page using the framework.

 Tip: comment your code and use semantic HTML